 We at Buffer are a fully distributed team.
 Managing or keeping a relationship with this kind of setup depends almost completely on the people and the culture.

 There is a lot of focus on the whole process of how we can conduct our work.
-One of the topics about remote work and remote management you’ll always hear or find is trust.
+One of the topics about remote work and virtual leadership you’ll always hear or find is trust.
 Trust in letting your company work completely remotely.
 But how can you build trust in a company where you only always see the persons you work with on a monitor?

 My journey to finding out about trust